chris-pardy/cider-di/ReadMe.md

 A provider is a function that takes an inject function, the name of the binding to provide and any additional arguments that were passed when the binding was requested.
+The inject function is an injector and can be used to fetch dependency from the provider.